 FLO, BLO and Third Loop in Half Double Crochet

 You can change the appearance of a basic stitch like half double crochet by working into only one of the loops instead of into both of them.
-I personally love the way that half double crochet looks when worked into the back loop only and often do this.
-You can also work into the front loop only.
+Half double crochet looks really great worked into the back loop only for a ribbed design, but you can also work into the front loop only.
 Learn about crocheting through the loops here.

 Third Loop HDC

 You can work front loop only and back loop only crochet with almost any crochet stitch.
-What is really interesting with half double crochet is... that it actually has a third loop.
+What is really interesting with half double crochet is that it actually... has a third loop because of the way that it's constructed (when you pulled the yarn through all three loops instead of the usual two).
 This means that you have to understand the anatomy of the loops better to make sure that you're correctly crocheting into the front loop or back loop.
 It also means that you can work into the third loop instead, a technique that creates a great knit-like fabric.
 Moogly has great instructions about the third loop in half double crochet.

 12 of 12